zawette/.net-Notes/rest stuffs.md

 # REST
 ## REST constraints
 + Client-Server: client and server are separated ( they can evolve separately)
-+ Statelessness: state is contained within the request ( when a client requests a ressource, that request contains all the necessary information (this means that a combination of uri,header,method , body is sufficient for the api to fully  the request ))
++ Statelessness: state is contained within the request ( when a client requests a ressource, that request contains all the necessary information (this means that a combination of uri,header,method , body is sufficient for the api to fully understand the request ))
 + Cacheable: each response must explicitly state wether it can be cached or not (if you check the response headers of a rest api get call for example , you'll find some cache related headers like cache-Control , Expires,last modified )
 + Layered system: allows you to use a layered system architecture where you deploy the APIs on server A, and store data on server B and authenticate requests in Server C , and a client cannot tell what layer its connected to
 ## Best Practises